hyperledger/fabric-sdk-node/docs/tutorials/discovery.md

 * `channel.initialize()` - This method has been enhanced by adding an option to query a peer using the new service discovery to initialize the channel object.
 This method may be call at anytime to reinitialize the channel.
-When using discovery, this may be used to assign a new target peer providing the discover service.
+When using discovery, this may be used to assign a new target peer providing the discovery service.
 The initialize() method is also required to instantiate the handlers, by default the handlers shipped with the fabric-client are designed to use the discovery results.